-A much more contemporary option is circular islands, as they look more futuristic and add a lot of charm.
-These islands are most commonly found in half circle designs although full circle options exist.
+A much more contemporary decor option is circular islands, as they look more futuristic and add a lot of charm.
+These islands are most commonly found in half-circle designs, although full-circle options exist.
 The visual effect circular islands have is totally unique while also giving you tons of room to prepare food.
-This type of island also offers great seating options as it leaves room for at least three or four chairs.
+This type of island also offers great seating options, as it leaves room for at least three or four chairs.

 An island is a great way to reinvigorate your kitchen and make it feel like a completely new space.
 When considering a kitchen island, it is highly recommended that you seek the expertise of a licensed professional.

 Thinking about installing an island in your kitchen?
 Read our article How to install a kitchen island: step-by-step instructions.

 Author: David Ben-Zaken

 RenoQuotes.com can help you get quotes for your kitchen island project.
 If you submit your project to us, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.

 When it comes to the kitchen, one distinct element that doesn’t seem to be going anywhere is the kitchen island.
 An island offers elegance and value, as these unique, multipurpose units work to enhance the amount of space available to you.
 A correctly situated and installed island will transform the way you use the space adding a counter, extra storage space as well as a focal point and even the potential for an extra dining area.